Dorothy Donegan

 Dorothy Donegan (April 6, 1922 - May 19, 1998) was an American classically trained jazz pianist and occasional vocalist, primarily known for performing stride and boogie-woogie, as well as bebop, swing, and classical.

 Biography

 Early life, family and education

 Donegan was born and raised in Chicago, Illinois, and began studying piano in 1928.
 She took her first lessons from Alfred N. Simms, a West Indian pianist who also taught Cleo Brown.
 Donegan graduated from DuSable High School, where she studied with Walter Dyett, a teacher who also worked with Dinah Washington, Johnny Griffin, Gene Ammons, and Von Freeman.
-She also studied at the Chicago Musical College and the University of Southern California.
+She also studied music at the Chicago Musical College and the University of Southern California.